By Brent M. Jones

-The surprise of all of this started to sink in when 8 EMT’s in my bedroom and continued in the back of the ambulance.
-I just couldn’t stop thinking about how surprising it was and I looked up at the lady EMT taking king care of me and said, “I just don’t understand why this is happening, I have run 13 marathons in my lifetime?”
+The surprise of all of this started to sink in when 8 EMT’s arrived in my bedroom lifting me onto a stretcher and carrying me to the ambulance.
+I just couldn’t stop thinking about how surprising it was that I was having a heart attack.
+Laying on the stretcher I looked up at the lady EMT leaning over and taking care of me and said, “I just don’t understand why this is happening, I have run 13 marathons in my lifetime?”
 She looked down at me and said, “Maybe it is just your time.”
 I didn’t laugh at the time.

 Being wheeled into an operating room is frightening.
 They slide you over on to a cold stainless-steel table where you lay, almost naked, in the middle of the table.
 The room has a lot of people in it all seeming to be doing something important.
 The staff was young, professional and engaged in some good-natured banter was going on.

 On my last trip to the cold steel table the first thing that caught my attention was that the music seemed to be a little loud.
 By this time I had my own personal heart doctor but he was not on site and when I met the doctor it seemed like he was so young he could have been my grandson.
 Every one was very busy of course and I just laid waiting for a drip anesthesia to be set up.
 From the comments and the volume it seemed clear that all those young folks walking around were enjoying the music in the background but and at least they weren’t staring at my naked and cold body.
 A young man came over and said he would get the anesthesia set up soon, a good thing I thought, but he wondered if I had some favorite music saying he would find it and play it.
 Well I still had my thoughts in place, so, figuring it was a long shot, I suggested Leonard Cohen.
 Not one person in the room had heard of him, nor could they find any of his music even though they actually made an effort to find him.
 I thought it was funny and might have chuckled, but I was out soon after that.